 Scenario 8.
-What is the difference between 'assessed as not appropriate to offer' and 'not offered' for 'Hep B intervention status' and/or 'Hep C intervention status'?
+What is the difference between 'assessed as not appropriate to offer' for 'Hep B intervention status / 'not appropriate to test/ re-test' for 'Hep C intervention status' and 'not offered'?

 A healthcare assessment should always consider BBV.
-As part of this assessment if you have established that the client does not require a hepatitis B vaccination or a hepatitis C test then record this as 'assessed as not appropriate to offer'.
+As part of this assessment if you have established that the client does not require a hepatitis B vaccination or a hepatitis C test then record this as 'assessed as not appropriate to offer'/ 'assessed as not appropriate to test/ re-test'.